Learn Everything You Need to Know About These Common Firewood Terms!

 What is the Pallet and Tarp Storage Method?

 Using a pallet and tarp is pretty self-explanatory.
-You would use a pallet to keep the wood off of the ground and secure a tarp over the top to keep it dry, but not too tightly to ensure airflow.
+You would use a pallet to keep the wood off the ground and secure a tarp over the top to keep it dry but not too tightly to ensure airflow.
 This is the cheapest and simplest way to cover your firewood.

 What is a Firewood Rack?

 A firewood rack looks like a shelf with metal beams across the bottom to keep wood from touching the ground.
-Racks are ideal for both indoor or outdoor storage.
+They’re ideal for both indoor and outdoor storage.

 What is a Log Store?